johngage/berkeley2050/_build/intro.md

 ---
-title: 'Intro'
+title: 'Editor Intro'
 prev_page:
   url:
   title: ''
 next_page:
   url: /01cover/cover2.html
-  title: 'Berkeley Infrastructure Alternate Cover'
+  title: 'Berkeley Infrastructure Alternate cover'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 ## Berkeley 2050 Vision materials

-Most recent update: **Tuesday, August 6, 2019**
+Most recent update: **Wednesday, August 14, 2019**

-- Draft document prepared for August 1, 2019 6:30pm meeting City Hall, sixth floor.
+- Based on draft document prepared for August 1, 2019 6:30pm meeting City Hall, sixth floor.

 - ### Note for all readers:

 This is a very preliminary working draft.
 Please don't panic.

+The original Draft Report Sections track the work of the Vision2050 Steering Committee.
+The parallel Enhanced Sections add links to data sources and Jupyter Notebooks, for data analysis.

 These pages change daily, to link in new data sources, new City documents, and new analyses.
 If you revisit, refresh the page:
 `Windows — Hold down Ctrl and press R.`
 `Mac — Hold down ⌘ Command and press R.`